surifirstpin/AcuBI_Technical_Documents/Version.6/Model_TD.md

 **A model can be defined in 3 steps :**

 -   Creating a Project with required

-- database and respective tables.
+-  Database and respective tables.

 -  Customize the Model using IDE as per the business requirement.

 -  Organize the fields in Views with required manipulation.

 ## Creating a Project